MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/good_questions.md

 * How fast is the rollback?
 * Who's in charge of a deploy?
 * Do you have a bug database?
+* What source control do you use?
+* What is your workflow currently, with regards to developers pushing changes.
+Do you do pull requests, or does everyone just merge to a central repo?
 * What do new hires do to get a handle on your code base?
+* Do you unit test?
+What libraries do you use?
+What's your level of coverage?

  Conventions
 * Do you follow standard conventions for every language in your stack?
 Do your have your own conventions for the frameworks you use?